jasanzdev/ApiRest-Supermarket/README.md

 - **Microservices Architecture**:
   - `authentication`: Handles user authentication and session management.
   - `products`: Manages product-related operations.
   - `users`: Manages user-related operations.
+- **Service Communication**:
+  - `axios` is used for microservice-to-microservice communication.
 - **Security & Logging**:
   - `helmet` for security enhancements.
   - `winston` and `winston-daily-rotate-file` to log the last 7 days of activity.